What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 Legal, risk, and compliance

-Full-time, part-time, and paid or unpaid internships count toward the experience requirement.
+Full-time, part-time, and internships count toward the cumulative five-year minimum experience requirement.
 Earning the Certificate of Cloud Security Knowledge (CCSK) from the Cloud Security Alliance also counts toward one year of experience in one of the six domains.

 If you have relevant IT and information security experience but haven’t yet worked with a cloud environment, earning the CCSK could be a faster option than accruing a year of experience working in cloud security.
 The CCSK has no experience requirements.

 The multiple-choice exam questions cover each of the six (ISC)² CCSP Common Body of Knowledge (CBK) domains listed above.
-Each is weighted at 17 per cent except cloud data security, which is worth 19 per cent, and legal, risk, and compliance, which is worth 13 per cent.
+Each is weighted at 17 percent except cloud data security, which is worth 19 percent, and legal, risk, and compliance, which is worth 13 percent as of August 2022.

 The CCSP Certification Exam Outline goes into detail about what you need to know for each domain.

 The CCSP is a knowledge-based exam with a clear outline of six domains to cover.
 While experience is an excellent teacher, it’s often a good idea to set aside extra time to prepare for the exam.
-There’s more than one right way to prepare depending on your learning style and other obligations.
+There are many ways to study depending on your learning style and other obligations.
 Here are a few options:

-Exam prep course: Several companies offer training for the CCSP.
-While you’ll have to figure in the extra cost, a course could be helpful for those who do well with a more structured learning environment.
+Exam prep course.
+Several companies offer training for the CCSP.
+While you’ll have to figure in the extra cost, a course could be helpful for those who do well with a structured learning environment.

-Practice tests: When you take practice exams ahead of the real thing, you can identify areas where you may need to spend more time, and you can build confidence on test day by knowing what to expect.
-(ISC)² offers an official set of practice tests with 1,000-plus questions, but you’ll find others online and in print as well.
+Practice tests.
+When you take practice exams you may be able to identify areas where you may need to focus on, and you can build confidence on test day by knowing what to expect.
+(ISC)² offers an official set of practice tests with 1,000-plus questions, but you’ll find others online and in print.

-Study groups: Learning with others can be a fun way to keep yourself motivated as exam day approaches.
+Study groups.
+Learning with others can be fun to keep yourself motivated as exam day approaches.
 If you’re looking for fellow exam takers to form a study group, start with forums like the subreddit r/CCSP.

 Here are some tips to keep in mind as you prepare: